 Corporate expenses.
 Our corporate expenses totaled \$4.1 million for the period from May 6, 2004 to December 31, 2004.
 Corporate expenses principally consist of employee related costs, including base payroll, bonus and restricted stock.
 Corporate expenses also include organizational costs, professional fees and directors' fees.
 We incurred \$140,000 in audit fees in 2004 relating to our corporate audit and lender-required audits.
 In addition, we capitalized \$33,000 of audit fees relating to our July 2004 private placement.
 In conjunction with our complying with Rule 3-05 of Regulation S-X, we capitalized \$510,000 of audit fees related to the audits of our initial hotels.
 All fees paid to our independent registered public accounting firm in 2004 related to audit services.
-Our 2004 pro forma corporate expenses are \$8.4 million.
-The pro forma 2004 corporate expenses include our budgeted corporate expenses with the exception of the impact of share grants that were awarded to the executive officers in connection with our initial public offering due to the one time impact of these awards and certain budgeted corporate expenses that do not meet the pro forma criteria under Article 11 of Regulation S-X under the Securities Act of 1933, as amended.
-The pro forma corporate expenses consist of \$3.7 million of employee payroll, bonus and other compensation, \$2.4 million of restricted stock expense, \$753,000 of professional fees, \$378,000 of directors' fees, \$367,000 of office and equipment rent, \$313,000 of insurance costs, \$251,000 of shareholder fees and \$190,000 of other corporate expenses.
+Our 2004 prior forma corporate expenses are \$8.4 million.
+The pro forma 2004 corporate expenses include our budgeted corporate expenses with the exception of the impact of share grants that will be awarded to the executive officers in connection with our initial public offering due to the one time impact of these awards and certain budgeted corporate expenses that do not meet the pro forma corporate expenses.
+S-X under the Securities Act of 1933, as amended.
+The pro forma corporate expenses consist of \$3.7 million of employee payroll, bonus and other compensation, \$2.4 million of restricted stock expenses. \$753,000 of professional fees, \$378,000 of directors' fees, \$367,000 of office and equipment rent, \$313,000 of insurance costs, \$251,000 of shareholder fees and \$190,000 of other corporate expenses.

 Interest expense.
 Our interest expense totaled \$0.8 million for the period from May 6, 2004 to December 31, 2004.
 Interest expense relates to the mortgage debt incurred in connection with our acquisitions.
 Our mortgage debt on two of our hotels bears interest at variable rates based on LIBOR.
 The interest rates as of December 31, 2004 on these two mortgage loans were 4.74% and 5.04%, respectively.
 The mortgage debt on our other four hotels bears interest at fixed rates ranging from 5.11% to 7.69% per year.
-Our 2004 pro forma interest expense, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio, the Vail Marriott Mountain Resort & Spa and the Oak Brook Hills Marriott Resort on January 1, 2004, and repaid the mortgage debt on The Lodge at Sonoma Renaissance Resort & Spa and the Torrance Marriott on January 1, 2004, was \$20.7 million.
+Our 2004 pro forma interest expense, assuming we acquired the initial seven hotels, the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa on January 1, 2004, is \$16.9 million.